Carlos Beltrán: Personal life

 Beltrán and his wife Jessica have two daughters and one son.
 They reside in New York City.
-Beltrán's cousin Rey Fuentes is also a baseball player who saw playing time across 3 MLB teams.
+Beltrán's cousin Rey Fuentes is also a baseball player who saw playing time with three major league teams.
 A nephew, Matthew Lugo, was drafted by the Red Sox in 2019.

 Beltrán is a Christian.
 While sliding into second base for his 300th career steal on June 15, 2012, joining the 300–300 club, a cross necklace popped out of his jersey, and after the game, he told a reporter "all the glory" was God's.

-In 2004, Beltrán was one of 24 athletes who endorsed George W. Bush's reelection campaign.
+In 2004, Beltrán was one of 24 athletes who signed an open letter endorsing George W. Bush's reelection campaign.

 Since establishing his foundation, Beltrán began a fund with part of his salary, intending to establish a high school focused on developing young athletes.
 Construction of the Carlos Beltrán Baseball Academy began in 2009, in the municipality of Florida, Puerto Rico.
 Beltrán donated over $4 million to the academy, built on 20 acre of land donated by the local government.
 The school opened in 2011 and graduated its first class in June 2013.
 It accepts students between the ages of 14 and 18 years, with a curriculum that includes instruction by MLB players.

 In 2017, Beltrán was named winner of Sports Illustrateds inaugural Hope Award for his work in assisting Puerto Rico in the aftermath of Hurricane Maria.